WellcomeIdeathon2023/One_mental__environmental_Health02H/README.md

 # LICENCE

 The code in this repository is licenced under a permissive [MIT licence](https://opensource.org/licenses/MIT).
 All other content is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 This means you may use any content in this repository as long as you credit the authors.

+Authors:
+Dr Harriet Elizabeth Moore
+Dr John Atanbori
+Global Professor Mark Gussy
+Professor Aloysius Niro Siriwarden
+Professor Edward Hanna

+Institutions:
+University of Lincoln
+Lincoln International Institute for Rural Health Community and Health Research Unit